Here's where Canadians can now watch the top-tier English football league.

-Spider-Man: No Way Home, the third in the "Home" series of Spider-Man films co-produced by Marvel Studios and Columbia Pictures, starring Tom Holland, Zendaya, and Benedict Cumberbatch among others, was released only in theatres (for the time being) on Friday, December 17, 2021, with preview screenings starting on the evening of Thursday the 16th.
+Spider-Man: No Way Home, the third in the "Home" series of Spider-Man films co-produced by Marvel Studios and Columbia Pictures, starring Tom Holland, Zendaya, and Benedict Cumberbatch among others, was released in theatres on Friday, December 17, 2021, with preview screenings starting on the evening of Thursday the 16th.

-Sony Pictures Canada's promotional website for the movie makes clear that the new Spider-Man movie will be initally available "exclusively in movie theaters", including – in Canada – those belonging to the Cineplex, Landmark, Imagine, and Guzzo circuits.
+Sony Pictures Canada's promotional website for the movie made clear that the new Spider-Man movie would be initally available "exclusively in movie theaters", and it remained that way for almost three months after this release.

 By the way, if you're looking for a movie you believe is titled "Spiderman No Way Home" or "Spider Man Homecoming 3" or "the Spider-Man / Doctor Strange movie" or something else along those lines, this is very likely what you're looking for.
 And yes, as common as the single-word version is, the official spelling of the name of Peter Parker's alter ego is the hyphenated "Spider-Man".

 When will "Spider-Man: No Way Home" be available for on demand purchase or rental in Canada?

 Spider-Man: No Way Home is now available for digital purchase and rental through Amazon's Prime Video Store, the Apple TV / iTunes Store, Cineplex Store, Google Play Movies & TV, Microsoft Movies & TV, and likely elsewhere starting at around $24.99 to purchase and $5.99 to rent, but varying slightly by retailer.
 (All prices in this article are in Canadian dollars before applicable sales taxes.)